Cart 0

 We know that people engage in traditional cultural practices not just as a way to connect to the past, but also as a means of adapting to the present and of visioning the future.
 As part of a multi-year project, Living Traditions is continuing to showcase the skills and knowledge inherent to rural communities’ folkways, and how these traditions intersect with the political, economic, and environmental questions of the day.

-We’re accepting pitches for short-form videos, audio stories, and written articles about current-day cultural practices related to music, dance, storytelling, foodways and craft, from within Appalachian counties in Kentucky, Ohio, North Carolina, Tennessee, Virginia and West Virginia.
+Have an idea for a story about current-day cultural practices related to music, dance, storytelling, foodways or craft, from within Appalachian counties in Kentucky, Ohio, North Carolina, Tennessee, Virginia or West Virginia?
+Tell us about it!

 Past Stories